Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Memory lifetime

-\paragraph{Bit-flip} To calculate the bit-flip time, we compute the full master equation evolution for each state in the computational basis, i.e. $\{ \mu_k \}_{k=1}^n$.
+\paragraph{Relaxation time} To calculate the relaxation time, we compute the full master equation evolution for each state in the computational basis, i.e. $\{ \mu_k \}_{k=1}^n$.
 At each time step, we measure the expectation value of $\opa$, which asymptotically approaches zero as $\Tr(\opa \rho_{\mathrm{ss}}) = 0$.
-Thus, the bit-flip time, denoted as $T_{\mathrm{bf}}$, is obtained by fitting the imaginary part of $\ev{\opa}$\footnote{We could also use the real part or the absolute value of the operator.} to an exponentially decaying function $\exp(-T_{\mathrm{bf}} t)$.
-In most cases, this decay time is expected to be determined by the Liouvillian spectral gap, denoted by $\tau_2^{-1} = -\Re \lambda_2$, which represents the decay time of the slowest eigenmode.
-It should be noted, however, that phenomena such as skin effects or many-body localization can lead to longer timescales in certain systems \cite{haga2021liouvillian,mori2021metastability,flynn2021topology}.
+Thus, the relaxation time, denoted by $T_{\mathrm{rel}}$, is obtained by fitting the imaginary part\footnote{We could also use the real part or the absolute value of the operator.} of $\ev{\opa}$ to an exponentially decaying function $\exp(-T_{\mathrm{rel}} t)$.
+In most cases, this decay time is expected to be determined by the Liouvillian spectral gap, denoted by $\tau_2^{-1} = -\Re \lambda_2$, which represents the decay time of the slowest eigenmode.\footnote{We note that, in general, and in contrast with our model, the knowledge of the Liouvillian eigenvalues may not be sufficient to determine the time scales of a system \cite{haga2021liouvillian,mori2021metastability,flynn2021topology}.}

 To explore the scaling behavior with increasing lobe separation, we perform this fitting procedure for several values of the mean photon number $\ev{\opn}_{\mathrm{ss}}$.
 In our analysis, we fix the dimension of the Hilbert space to $\dim{\hilbert} = 50$ to ensure an accurate representation of the dynamics over a range of mean photon numbers from $2$ to $20$.